wallarm/product-documentation/docs/4.6/user-guides/search-and-filters/use-search.md

 The country/region name should be passed to the attribute in the format corresponding to the standard [ISO 3166-1](https://en.wikipedia.org/wiki/ISO_3166-1) in uppercase or lowercase letters.
 For example: `country:CN` or `country:cn` for attacks originated from China.

+### Search for events originating from well-known malicious IPs

+Wallarm scans public resources for IP addresses that are widely recognized as being associated with malicious activities.
+We then validate this information to ensure its accuracy, making it easier for you to take necessary actions, such as denylisting these IPs.

+To search for events originating from these malicious IP addresses, use the `source:mip` tag.
+This stands for **Malicious IPs** and is named accordingly in the denylist, in the section for blocking by source type.

 ### Search by server response status

 To search by server response status, specify `statuscode:` prefix.